 As I was researching Iceland I learned a few things, primarily they eat a lot of fish, and there is not much info out there on Iceland for kids.
 Practically none.
+Which made creating this geography lesson a little tricky, but I kept going and created a decent Iceland Unit.

 I did eventually find an Iceland fish craft, that I incorporated with a go fish game that I’ve had pinned forever and voila our Iceland craft was born.

-Iceland for kids: Go fish craft
+Iceland Unit: Go fish craft

 Supplies (affiliate links): Foam-Sheets, sequins, Match Sticks, Yarn, Magnets, empty altoid tin, Glue, Paper Clips(these are the least expensive versions I could find)